txt/se25/docs/design4.md

 ### **Effort Estimation in Waterfall Projects**
-- **Definition:** Predicting the amount of effort required to complete each phase of a project.
+- **Definition:** Predicting the amount of effort required to complete each phase of a project.
 - **Techniques:**
-  - **Top-Down Estimation:** Assessing the overall project and breaking it down into smaller components.
+  - **Top-Down Estimation:** Assessing the overall project and breaking it down into smaller components.
-  - **Bottom-Up Estimation:** Estimating time for each small task and aggregating.
+  - **Bottom-Up Estimation:** Estimating time for each small task and aggregating.
-  - **Use of Models:** Applying models like COCOMO to estimate effort based on project size and complexity.
+  - **Use of Models:** Applying models like COCOMO to estimate effort based on project size and complexity.
 - **Challenges:**
-  - **Rigidity:** Difficulty adapting to changes once the project is underway.
+  - **Rigidity:** Difficulty adapting to changes once the project is underway.
-  - **Uncertainty:** Early estimates may be inaccurate due to unforeseen complexities.
+  - **Uncertainty:** Early estimates may be inaccurate due to unforeseen complexities.

 ### **Project Health Estimation in Open Source Projects**
-- **Definition:** Assessing the sustainability and vitality of an open-source project.
+- **Definition:** Assessing the sustainability and vitality of an open-source project.
 - **Indicators:**
-  - **Contributor Activity:** Number of active contributors and frequency of contributions.
+  - **Contributor Activity:** Number of active contributors and frequency of contributions.
-  - **Issue Resolution:** Rate at which issues are opened and closed.
+  - **Issue Resolution:** Rate at which issues are opened and closed.
-  - **Pull Request Management:** Timeliness and frequency of pull request reviews and merges.
+  - **Pull Request Management:** Timeliness and frequency of pull request reviews and merges.
-  - **Community Engagement:** Level of interaction among users and developers.
+  - **Community Engagement:** Level of interaction among users and developers.
 - **Techniques:**
-  - **Data Analysis:** Utilizing platforms like GitHub to analyze metrics such as commits, issues, and pull requests.
+  - **Data Analysis:** Utilizing platforms like GitHub to analyze metrics such as commits, issues, and pull requests.
-  - **Automated Tools:** Employing tools to monitor project metrics and visualize trends.
+  - **Automated Tools:** Employing tools to monitor project metrics and visualize trends.
 - **Challenges:**
-  - **Data Overload:** Abundance of data can make it difficult to identify relevant health indicators.
+  - **Data Overload:** Abundance of data can make it difficult to identify relevant health indicators.
-  - **Dynamic Nature:** Open-source projects can change rapidly, requiring continuous monitoring.
+  - **Dynamic Nature:** Open-source projects can change rapidly, requiring continuous monitoring.

 ![image](https://github.com/user-attachments/assets/bee253c5-8376-44ea-9d1d-b2fa9a908767)